nipwaayoni/elastic-apm-php-agent/docs/breaking-changes.md

 * The `Agent::send()` method no longer returns a `bool`.
 The method now has a `void` return type and will rely on exceptions to communicate failure.
 * The `Connector::commit()` method no longer returns a `bool`.
 The method now has a `void` return type and will rely on exceptions to communicate failure.
+* `Span` objects now default to "sync: true" indicating they are blocking.
+The APM schema defines `sync` as "Indicates whether the span was executed synchronously or asynchronously."
+Since most PHP execution is synchronous, this default makes sense.
+A new `AsyncSpan` class has been added to represent asynchronously executed spans.
+* The `EventFactoryInterface` now includes a `newAsyncSpan` method which must be implemented.

 ## 6.x to 7.x
 * The `EventFactoryInterface` has been changed, in case you are injecting your custom Event Factory, you will be affected.